ethpandaops/ethereum-package/README.md

   # Enables Xatu Sentry for this participant.
 Can be set globally.
   # Defaults to false
   xatu_sentry_enabled: false

-  # Count of nodes to spin up for this participant
-  # Default to 1
-  count: 1

-  # Count of the number of validators you want to run for a given participant
-  # Default to null, which means that the number of validators will be using the
-  # network parameter num_validator_keys_per_node
-  validator_count: null

   # Prometheus additional configuration for a given participant prometheus target.
   # Execution, beacon and validator client targets on prometheus will include this